zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 * The parameters used to run the step via `step.config.parameters`,
 * The step-level settings via `step.config.settings`,
-* Component-specific step metadata, such as the URL of an experiment tracker or model deployer, via `step.metadata`
+* Component-specific step metadata, such as the URL of an experiment tracker or model deployer, via `step.run_metadata`

 See the [`StepRunResponse`](https://github.com/zenml-io/zenml/blob/main/src/zenml/models/step\_run\_models.py) definition for a comprehensive list of available information.